mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportNumberOfMirrorMemoryDTCByStatusMask (0x11)
 ````````````````````````````````````````````````
-This sub-function can be used by the client to request the number of DTCs in the DTC mirror memory that match
+This sub-function can be used by the client to request the number of :ref:`DTCs <knowledge-base-dtc>` in
-a given status mask (*DTCStatusMask*).
+the DTC mirror memory that match a given :ref:`status <knowledge-base-dtc-status>` mask (*DTCStatusMask*).

 .. warning:: Withdrawn in ISO 14229-1:2020